 Social networking and online dating have contributed significantly to the reshaping of the singles landscape and cultural shifts in the mechanics of courtship.
 Yay-or-Nay ‘dating’ apps like Tinder – which can effectively be summarised as ‘swipe right if they’re hot, swipe left if they’re not’ – cater more to casual sex than anything else.
 They essentially enable us to ‘shop’ for prospective, anonymous sex candidates by scrolling through photos of horny strangers nearby.

-Tinder has been labelled the shallowest dating app ever, and yet its popularity is a testament to the fact that Millennials are increasingly turning to social media technologies to increase their hookup stakes.
+Tinder has been labeled the shallowest dating app ever, and yet its popularity is a testament to the fact that Millennials are increasingly turning to social media technologies to increase their hookup stakes.
 Let’s face it: you didn’t swipe right because his post-workout selfie intellectually stimulated you, or because you’d mutually ‘liked’ the official Homeland page.
 It boils down to one’s picture being their only value.
 And the likelihood of getting wined, dined and romanced by your Romeo or Juliet through an app designed to pair up sex-starved singles based on their proximity to one another is – shockingly – low.